Manning, Alberta: Government

 The Town of Manning is a municipal corporation with a council–manager government structure consisting of a seven-member Council elected every four years.
 The council itself consists of an at-large mayor and six councillors.
 The legal authority to govern as a "creature of the province" is derived from various regulations and legislation of the Alberta Legislature, of which the Municipal Government Act provides many of the powers and responsibilities for the town.
 The current Mayor Robert McLeod was elected over opponent Sunni-Jean Walker in the 2021 Alberta municipal elections.

 Provincially, the Town of Manning is represented by the Member of the Legislative Assembly for Peace River, which is held by Dan Williams since the 2019 Alberta general election.
-Federally, the Town of Manning is represented by the Member of Parliament for Grande Prairie—Mackenzie, which is held by Chris Warkentin.
+Federally, the Town of Manning is represented by the Member of Parliament for Grande Prairie-Mackenzie, which is held by Chris Warkentin.

 Education

-Manning contains two public schools which are part of the Peace River School Division No. 10, Manning Elementary which provides kindergarten to grade six, and Paul Rowe High School which provides grades seven through twelve.
+Manning contains one public school which is part of the Peace River School Division No. 10.
+The school is called Manning Aurora Composite school and opened up for the 2025 -2026 school year.
+It replaces Manning Elementary which provided kindergarten to grade six, and Paul Rowe High School which provided grades seven through twelve.
 Manning has one separate school under the Holy Family Catholic Regional Division No. 37, Rosary Separate School which provides kindergarten to grade nine.